ADMINISTRATION ROUTES:

 - If ≥ 8 hours have passed since enoxaparin administration, give 0.5 mg protamine for every 1 mg of enoxaparin given

-See protamine monograph for more information
+See Protamine Monograph for more information

 Drug/Laboratory Test Interactions: